archlinux/infrastructure/README.md

 - terraform
 - terraform-provider-hcloud

-For the time being, to run all of this you'll need terraform-git and terraform-provider-hcloud-snapshot because of the pg backend.
-This is temporary and the next releases of these packages will contain the modules in a stable version.

 ### Instructions

 All systems are set up the same way.
 For the first time setup in the Hetzner rescue system,